Technical-Debt-Large-Scale/my_validation/README.md

 The comparison of **issues in commits with critical classes** among Cassandra, ActiveMQ, Kafka and Hadoop

-## RQ1 - Do architectural impact issues affect a substantial number of LOC changes in commits?
+## RQ1 - Do architectural impact issues affect a substantial number of LOC changes in commits with critical classes?

 ![Boxplot Lines - LOC - changes in Commits in issues with AI](https://github.com/Technical-Debt-Large-Scale/my_validation/blob/main/imagens/boxplot_lines_changes_in_commits_issues_with_ai_color.png)